reshamas/fastai_deeplearn_part1/lessons/lesson_3_x.md

 ```

 ## Summary of Steps
+Assuming:
+- you have run the learning rate finder
+- data is set up in the director structure
+-

-When you a try a new dataset, these are the minimum steps to take.
+#### When you a try a new dataset, these are the minimum steps to take.

 ```python
 from fastai.conv_learner import *
 PATH = "data/dogscats/"